eb-89/ST-2017-Project/README.md

 # ST-2017-Project
 Software testing project

+April 2019 Update: These are files related to an old project in software testing.
+                   It is no longer maintained.

 Files for Software Testing Project 2017, Uppsala University

 The files bs_test.py and bs_func.py are now legacy.
 You can open them if you want, but no code from these files are run during the tests. bs_test.py contains calls to some constructors defined in the elements.py module, and some calls to internal functions.